-The Mass Casualty Commission is investigating the April 18-19, 2020 mass casualty event in Nova Scotia.
+The Mass Casualty Commission investigated the April 18-19, 2020 mass casualty event in Nova Scotia.

-LEAF is participating in the Commission’s proceedings in coalition with Avalon Sexual Assault Centre and Wellness Within.
+LEAF participated in the Commission’s proceedings in coalition with Avalon Sexual Assault Centre and Wellness Within.

-On April 18 and 19, 2020, a man killed 22 people in Nova Scotia.
+On April 18 and 19, 2020, a man killed 22 people, including a pregnant women, in Nova Scotia.
 The mass casualty event also caused significant physical and emotional injuries for many others.
-Immediately prior to the mass shooting, the killer allegedly first abused his female partner.
+Immediately prior to the mass shooting, the perpetrator violently assaulted his common law spouse.

-LEAF is grateful to Erin Breen and Marianne Rennie (Sullivan Breen Defence), counsel for the Coalition before the Commission.
-LEAF is also grateful to Jade Pictou, who previously served as counsel for the Coalition.
+LEAF is grateful to Erin Breen (Sullivan Breen Defence), counsel for the Coalition before the Commission.
+LEAF is also grateful to Jade Pictou and Marianne Rennie, who previously served as counsel for the Coalition.